-My husband’s birthday is coming up, so it’s come time to think up some fun ways to celebrate (Update: This is what I ended up doing for his birthday this year).
+My husband’s birthday is coming up, so it’s come time to think up some fun ways to celebrate (Update: I did a video tribute and it ended up being my favorite thing so far.
+I had everyone send me a video message on their smartphone and had it compiled into a video.
+Check it out here: Husband’s Birthday Video).
 If you find yourself in a similar situation, hunting for an idea for an upcoming anniversary, birthday, or Christmas….here are some fun ways we’ve celebrated in the past:

 15 + Awesome Ways to Celebrate Birthdays, Christmas & Anniversaries

 12 Days of Birthday: When my husband and I were dating, I did the “12 Days of Birthday Fun.”
 I started 12 days leading up to his birthday and each note began with: “On the 12th day before your birthday, your true love gave to you…” Some days it was a small treat, some days it was a note or letter, and some days it was an activity.
 Be creative and have fun with this one. :)

 Letters of Love: On that same birthday, I also had all of his friends and loved ones write a letter to him expressing love or favorite memories they have had with him.
 Some were funny, some were serious, and some were in poetry or “list” form.
 He totally cried.

 Upgrade His Ring.
 This year for my husband’s birthday I’m planning on getting him a new wedding band.
 Something the Jewelry stores never want you to know is how much they rip you off on Men’s Rings.
 When we were engaged, we shopped around for a few rings.
 On a whim, I also looked on Amazon.
 I was SHOCKED to see that the EXACT ring he wanted in one of the Jewelry stores (for several hundred dollars), was less than $30 on Amazon!